olcf/olcf-user-docs/systems/rhea_user_guide.rst

 -------------

 A user's default shell is selected when completing the user account request form.
-The chosen shell is set across all olcf resources. currently, supported shells include:
+The chosen shell is set across all OLCF resources.
+Currently, supported shells include:

 -  bash
 -  tsch